Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### Your company uses BigQuery for data warehousing.
 Over time, many different business units in your company have created 1000+ datasets across hundreds of projects.
 Your CIO wants you to examine all datasets to find tables that contain an employee_ssn column.
 You want to minimize effort in performing this task.
 What should you do?

-- [ ] Go to Data Catalog and search for employee_ssn in the search box.
+- [x] Go to Data Catalog and search for employee_ssn in the search box.
 - [ ] Write a shell script that uses the bq command line tool to loop through all the projects in your organization.
-- [ ] Write a script that loops through all the projects in your organization and runs a query on INFORMATION_SCHEM.
-- [x] COLUMNS view to find the employee_ssn column.
+- [ ] Write a script that loops through all the projects in your organization and runs a query on INFORMATION_SCHEMA.COLUMNS view to find the employee_ssn column.
-- [ ] Write a Cloud Dataflow job that loops through all the projects in your organization and runs a query on INFORMATION_SCHEM.
-- [ ] COLUMNS view to find employee_ssn column.
+- [ ] Write a Cloud Dataflow job that loops through all the projects in your organization and runs a query on INFORMATION_SCHEMA.COLUMNS view to find employee_ssn column.

 **[⬆ Back to Top](#table-of-contents)**